Word Around The Park

 Prebiotics: The Food Source

-Prebiotics are specialized ingredients, mostly fibers, that serve as fuel for the beneficial bacteria already living in your dog's digestive system.
-These indigestible compounds pass through the stomach unchanged and make their way to the colon, where they become a feast for beneficial bacteria.
+Prebiotics are specialized ingredients — mostly fibers — that serve as fuel for the beneficial bacteria already living in your dog's digestive system.
+These indigestible compounds pass through the stomach unchanged and reach the colon, where they become a feast for beneficial bacteria.

-• Feeding existing beneficial bacteria so they multiply and thrive
+• Feed existing beneficial bacteria so they multiply and thrive.

-• Supporting the growth of specific bacterial strains that improve digestion
+• Support the growth of specific bacterial strains that improve digestion.

-• Creating an environment where harmful bacteria struggle to survive
+• Create an environment where harmful bacteria struggle to survive.

 Probiotics: The Reinforcements

-• Probiotics are live beneficial bacteria added directly to your dog's food or delivered as a supplement.
+Probiotics are live beneficial bacteria added directly to food or delivered as a supplement.
 These microscopic allies move into the digestive tract and join the existing bacterial community.
-When chosen correctly, probiotics for dogs can significantly impact the overall gut balance and digestive function.
+When chosen correctly, probiotics can significantly impact overall gut balance and digestive function.

-• Introducing new strains of helpful bacteria to diversify the microbiome
+• Introduce new strains of helpful bacteria to diversify the microbiome.

-• Crowding out harmful bacteria by competing for space and resources
+• Crowd out harmful bacteria by competing for space and resources.

-• Producing enzymes that break down food and boost nutrient absorption
+• Produce enzymes that break down food and boost nutrient absorption.

 Postbiotics: The Beneficial Byproducts

-Postbiotics are the valuable compounds that beneficial bacteria produce as they perform their daily duties.
-These include dead bacteria, short-chain fatty acids, vitamins, and other bioactive substances that directly benefit your dog's health.
-They're essentially the "thank you gifts" that live bacteria leave behind.
+Postbiotics are the valuable compounds that beneficial bacteria produce as they work — short-chain fatty acids, vitamins, and other bioactive substances that directly benefit your dog's health.
+They're essentially what live bacteria leave behind.

 These three components work as a system.
-Prebiotics feed the probiotics, which then produce postbiotics, creating a self-reinforcing cycle.
+Prebiotics feed the probiotics, which then produce postbiotics — a self-reinforcing cycle.
 Most commercial supplements focus only on probiotics, missing two-thirds of this equation.
-Without prebiotics to feed them, those probiotic supplements often underperform.
-True gut health improvement comes from supporting the complete ecosystem.
+Without prebiotics to feed them, those supplements often underperform.

 What to Look for in Gut-Supportive Dog Food